iDevicesInc/SweetBlue/README.md

 Licensing
 =========

 SweetBlue is released here under the [GPLv3](http://www.gnu.org/copyleft/gpl.html).
 Please visit http://idevicesinc.com/sweetblue for proprietary licensing options.
 In a nutshell, if you're developing a for-profit commercial app, you will most-likely be required to purchase a license.
 You may use this library for free for evaluation purposes.
+See the [FAQ](https://github.com/iDevicesInc/SweetBlue/wiki/FAQ) for more details.